-For example, as shown in clause 5.2, a device categorized as an ITE shall comply with [IEC CISPR 24].
+For example, as shown in clause 6.2, a device categorized as an ITE shall comply with [IEC CISPR 24].
 On the other hand, a device categorized as telecommunication equipment shall comply with [ITU-T K.43].
 Moreover, an STB that has an ONU function shall comply with [ITU-T K.43].

-6.3.3 EMC requirements for a port
+7.3.3 EMC requirements for a port

-If the equipment has a port that does not cover these standards, then the port should be tested by relevant standards that have requirements for that port.
-For example, when a home network device has an audio and visual port, then testing is recommended by the AV port test described in [IEC CISPR 13] and [IEC CISPR 20].
+If the equipment has a port that is not covered by these standards, then the port should be tested by relevant standards that have requirements for that port.
+For example, when a home network device has an audio and visual port, then testing is recommended by the AV port test described in [IEC CISPR 13] or [IEC CISPR 32] for emission, and [IEC CISPR 20] for immunity.

-6.4 Resistibility
+7.4 Resistibility

 The resistibility requirements in [ITU-T K.21] apply to all telecommunication, data and power ports of the home network devices.
+Guidance on how to choose the required level of resistibility is given in clause 6.2 of [ITU-T K.85].